Serbo-Croatian: Writing systems

-The digraphs Lj, Nj and Dž represent distinct phonemes and are considered to be single letters.
+The digraphs Lj, Nj, and Dž represent distinct phonemes and are considered to be single letters.
 In crosswords, they are put into a single square, and in sorting, lj follows l and nj follows n, except in a few words where the individual letters are pronounced separately.
 For instance, nadživ(j)eti "to outlive" is composed of the prefix nad- "out, over" and the verb živ(j)eti "to live".
 The Cyrillic alphabet avoids such ambiguity by providing a single letter for each phoneme: наджив(ј)ети.

 Đ used to be commonly written as Dj on typewriters, but that practice led to too many ambiguities.
-It is also used on car license plates.
+It is also used on car registration plates.
 Today Dj is often used again in place of Đ on the Internet as a replacement due to the lack of installed Serbo-Croat keyboard layouts.

 Serbian, Bosnian and Montenegrin standards officially use both alphabets, while Croatian uses the Latin only.

-Latin script has been rising in popularity in Serbia with the advent of the digital age and Internet in Serbia, whether due to restraints (Cyrillic letters use up twice the space and therefore cost on SMS), accessibility (intention to be readable internationally, as the Latin alphabet is taught in all four countries speaking the language) or ease of use.
-This has been perceived by Serbian government officials as a suppression and threat for existence of the national script that is Cyrillic, with the Ministry of Culture and Information of Serbia pushing for more tight language laws on top of those stipulated by the existing Constitution.
+Latin script has been rising in popularity in Serbia with the advent of the digital age and Internet in Serbia, whether due to restraints (Cyrillic letters use up twice the space and therefore cost on SMS), accessibility (intention to be readable internationally, as the Latin alphabet is taught in all four countries speaking the language), or ease of use.
+This has been perceived by Serbian government officials as a suppression and a threat to the existence of the national script that is Cyrillic, with the Ministry of Culture and Information of Serbia pushing for tighter language laws in addition to those stipulated by the existing Constitution.

-Montenegrin alphabet, adopted in 2009, provides replacements of sj and zj with an addition of acute accent on s and z, forming ś and ź in both Latin and Cyrillic, but they remain largely unused, even by the Parliament of Montenegro which introduced them.
+The Montenegrin alphabet, adopted in 2009, provides replacements of sj and zj with an addition of an acute accent on s and z, forming ś and ź in both Latin and Cyrillic, but they remain largely unused, even by the Parliament of Montenegro which introduced them.

-An experimental alphabet called 'Slavica' fusing Latin and Cyrillic was devised by linguistic amateur Rajko Igić in 1986 and published in his 1987 book Nova slovarica in a quixotic attempt to mend the linguistic differences and ambiguities between the two alphabets, carefully avoiding graphemes that look alike and following the principle of 'one sound, one letter' already accomplished by the Cyrillic alphabet.

-Unicode has separate characters for the digraphs lj (Ǉ, ǈ, ǉ), nj (Ǌ, ǋ, ǌ) and dž (Ǆ, ǅ, ǆ).
+Unicode has separate characters for three of the digraphs: